 - All those present and working the checkpoint shall be briefed as to the procedures to be employed;

-- The agency conducting the OVI checkpoint in Ohio must announce the time and location in advance though a media notice; and
+- The agency conducting the OVI checkpoint in Ohio must announce the time and location in advance through a media notice; and

 - A predetermination by policy-making administrative officers of the location, time, and procedures to be employed, pursuant to carefully formulated standards and neutral criteria.

-Finding a OVI Defense Attorney for a Cincinnati Checkpoint
+Finding an OVI Defense Attorney for a Cincinnati Checkpoint

 If you were stopped in a checkpoint or roadblock in Cincinnati or the surrounding areas in Hamilton County, Ohio, then contact an experienced Cincinnati OVI defense attorney at Joslyn Law Firm.